 Publisher shall have the right to edit and revise the Work for any and all uses contemplated under this Agreement.

 What’s missing here?
-Any obligation on the publisher’s part to seek your approval before making the edits and revisions.
-A clause like this allows the publisher to edit at will without consulting or even informing you.
-If you sign a contract with this kind of language, you are at the mercy of the publisher and its editors (and if it’s a small press, those editors may not be very qualified).
+Any obligation on the publisher’s part to seek your approval before making the edits and revisions–or even allow you to see them before publication.
+A clause like this enables the publisher to edit at will without consulting or even informing you, and, if you do have the opportunity to see the edits, to unilaterally reject your concerns.
+If you sign a contract with this kind of language, you are at the mercy of the publisher and its editors.
 You shouldn’t be surprised if the publisher takes advantage of it.

-This clause is more elaborate, but has the same effect (this language is fairly common, by the way; I’ve seen it in many contracts):
+This clause is more elaborate, but has the same effect (this type of language is fairly common, by the way; I’ve seen it in many contracts):